 Consider this brief definition of data analytics: the processing and analysis of historical data over a specific period of time.
 That sounds simple enough.
 However, data analytics is actually a complicated process businesses rely on for decision-making that can directly affect business operations and revenue.
 Analyzing data is the process of retrieving original data using specialized computer systems and applications.
 This original data is transformed into different formats or classifications of meaningful information that supports decision-making.

 The data tells a company’s story in different formats, providing analysts and key decision-makers with valuable information about an organization’s operations and performance.
-The transformed data can help retail stores identify and analyze consumer buying behavior and trends to determine, for example, how many products should be purchased or stocked on shelves, or how many employees should work on certain days.
+The transformed data can help retail stores identify and analyze the consumer buying behavior and trends to determine, for example, how many products should be purchased or stocked on shelves, or how many employees should work on certain days.
 With specific data about the costs to manufacture products, or the amount of time to develop a software fix, the transformed data can also help companies create internal processes to boost productivity and profits.
-In essence, the data analyst harnesses technology and data analytics to help companies make more informed and strategic decisions.
+In essence, data analyst harnesses technology and data analytics to help companies make more informed and strategic decisions.

 Skills Needed to Be a Data Analyst